by Ryan Dearth

 A Quick History Lesson

-The creation of computing machines came about to enhance the lives of humans.
-Making the accomplishment of tasks easier and more efficient.
-Since the dawn of the digital age, an everlasting goal has been to improve the partnership between humans and computers.
+The creation of computing machines has been driven by the desire to enhance the lives of humans.
+Since the dawn of the digital age, the perpetual goal has been to improve the symbiosis between humans and machines.

 The #1 Goal of Google: Provide the Best Search Results

 So what is Google’s goal?
-Google’s goal is to provide the best results possible to your query.
+Google’s goal is to provide the highest quality, most relevant search results for online user search queries.

 Google is universally known as a place to go to find information.
 Answers, facts, directions, products, services; seemingly infinite information at the tip of our fingertips.
 The word “Google” was even categorized as a verb by the Oxford English Dictionary in 2006.
-To the best of its ability, Google shows us what we ask for when we ask for it.
+To the best of its ability, Google shows us what we ask for when we ask for it, while at the same time defending against spam and low-quality content.

 Why does Google give us instant answers to our questions?
 And for that matter, how do we know that the answers provided by Google are the answers we are looking for?

-Simply put- user behavior and algorithms.
-Algorithms sift through a massive database filled with millions of websites, links, directories and publications.
-There are other factors that come into play, but that’s the “simple” gist of it.
+Simply put- user behavior and algorithms are how Google Search works.
+Crawlers sift through a massive database filled with millions of websites, links, directories and publications, while an algorithm delivers results to the user.
+There are advanced technical specs that come into play, but that’s the long and short of it.

 Google Goal #2: Maximize UX

-As I mentioned, Google does not rely solely on incomprehensible algorithms.
-Much of the daily activity each of us engages in online plays a significant role in how the search engine determines rankings.
+Google does not rely solely on technologically advanced algorithms.
+Much of the activity each of us engages in online everyday (e.g. clicks, shares, likes) plays a significant role in determining Search Engine Results Pages (SERP).
 It recognizes how we interact, what we click, what we share and most importantly, what we DON’T need.

-Additionally, people sharing and recommending content online is another determination.
-This type of user behavior is similar to researchers citing other works and primary sources in a bibliography.
+Additionally, people sharing and recommending content online is another way Google determines what’s relevant, factual and informative.
+This type of user behavior is similar to researchers citing sources.

-Google Goal #3: Eliminate Low-Quality Content from SERP’s
+Google Goal #3: Eliminate Low-Quality Content from SERP

 Google is constantly updating its algorithm to meet ever-evolving user needs as well as snuff out black hat SEO.
-Over the past five years, we have seen the most significant Google algorithm changes.
-The changes are aimed to improve search results so the best, most relevant content gets the exposure it deserves.
+Over the past decade we have witnessed the most significant Google algorithm changes aimed at improving search results so the best, most relevant content gets the exposure it deserves.

 With these updates, Google also intends to eliminate low-quality content from search results.
-Websites get penalized when they fail to follow quality guidelines.
+Websites get penalized when they fail to follow quality guidelines, and nowadays SEO mustn’t attempt to manipulate search results.
 There are many reasons why a site gets flagged, and sometimes a penalty is deserved.

-Google doesn’t penalize sites to be a tyrant and rule the online universe.
-Google rewards sites for offering high-quality content and useful information, products or services.
+Google doesn’t penalize sites to be a tyrannical overlord.
+Google simply rewards quality sites for offering authentic content and useful information, products or services.

 When Google rolls out an algorithm update or creates new ranking signals, it’s not to prevent sites or businesses from ranking.
 It’s to improve the quality of search results.
 Google evolves when it sees a need for improvement or when it recognizes an opportunity for enhanced UX.
 The general rule of thumb to avoid Google penalties: Provide your audience with unique, useful, informative and relevant content that serves a purpose.

 The primary goal of Google is to provide users with the most relevant, highest quality results based on user search queries, i.e. their wants and needs when performing a search online.
-Google must trust a website or business before it ranks it organically.
+User intent means everything and Google must trust a business website before it ranks it organically.

 Google’s reputation is based on the quality of the information it provides.
 It’s not going to rank a website or business it does not trust.